The Official Secrets Act (album)

-The Official Secrets Act is M's second album, released in 1980 on Sire Records.
+The Official Secrets Act is the second studio album by the English band M, released in 1980 on Sire Records.
 The track "Official Secrets" was released as a single and charted in the UK at No. 64 in November 1980.
 The follow-up single was "Keep It To Yourself".
 The track "Maniac" featured Level 42 members Phil Gould on drums and Mark King on bass.

 The album title is a reference to the various UK Official Secrets Acts.